YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 mapping from the name of every possible global variable name to a *database file*.
 A *database* is a set of database files to which global variables are mapped by a global directory.
-Global directories are created and maintaind by a utility program called the Global Directory Editor, which is discussed at length in the `YottaDB Administration and Operations Guide
+Global directories are created and maintained by a utility program called the Global Directory Editor, which is discussed at length in the `YottaDB Administration and Operations Guide
 <https://docs.yottadb.com/AdminOpsGuide/>`_ and is outside the purview